Title

 A law converting Raja Soliman High School into a national science and technology high school, offering secondary, vocational, and technological courses, with the Department of Education tasked to ensure proper implementation and funding through annual appropriations.

-The main purpose of Republic Act No. 8843 is to convert the Raja Soliman High School in the Third District of Manila into a national science and technology high school, to be known as the Raja Soliman Science and Technology High School.
+RA 8843 is an act converting the Raja Soliman High School in the Third District of Manila into a national science and technology high school, to be known as the Raja Soliman Science and Technology High School, and appropriating funds therefor.

-The school is mandated to offer secondary, vocational, and technological courses, as well as a skills training program.
+It shall offer secondary, vocational and technological courses and a skills training program.

-All personnel, records, assets, and liabilities of the Raja Soliman High School are transferred to and absorbed by the newly established Raja Soliman Science and Technology High School.
+All assets and liabilities of the Raja Soliman High School are transferred to and absorbed by the Raja Soliman Science and Technology High School.

-The initial funding is charged against the current year's appropriations of the Raja Soliman High School.
+The amount necessary for initial implementation shall be charged against the current year’s appropriations of the Raja Soliman High School.

-The funds for continuous operation and maintenance will be included in the annual General Appropriations Act.
+After the initial year, the sums necessary for continuous operation and maintenance shall be included in the annual General Appropriations Act.

 Analyze Cases Smarter, Faster